 Project Spotlight: Compassionate Education for Building and Uplifting Families in the Philippines

 Edmund Rice Ministries Foundation, Philippines Inc. (ERMFPI) has started a new project in Cebu City, Philippines.
-The planning for this project began in July 2019 during a workshop with the community and with participation from local partners.
-The plan utilised the findings from a Listening Survey and the survey of the two Barangays (villages), Tinago and Carreta.
-Youth representatives, community members and Edmund Rice Mission staff and partners met to discuss and validate strategic responses to key issues affecting the two focal communities.
-The focal communities, one living inside the Chinese Cemetery compound and the other in makeshift shelters in street sidewalks, face persistent inequality in accessing health, education and livelihoods opportunities.
+The project focuses on two communities, one living inside the Chinese Cemetery compound and the other in makeshift shelters in street sidewalks.
+These communities face persistent inequality in accessing health, education and livelihoods opportunities.
+The planning for this project began in July 2019 during a workshop with the community and local partners.
+The plan utilised the findings from a Listening Survey of the two Barangays (villages), Tinago and Carreta.
+Youth representatives, community members and Edmund Rice Mission staff and partners met to discuss and validate strategic responses to key issues affecting the two communities.

 The project is designed to provide beneficiaries with basic needs, while working collaboratively with other stakeholders to ensure no duplication of work.
 ERMFPI and partner agencies have planned two complementary priority objectives: